AkkXu/Airflow-Redshift-Pipeline-End-to-End/README.md

-# Automated Data Pipeline with Airflow and Redshift
+# End-to-End Data Pipeline with Airflow & Redshift

-This project implements an automated ETL pipeline using Apache Airflow and Amazon Redshift.
+This project demonstrates an end-to-end automated data pipeline built with **Apache Airflow** and **Amazon Redshift**.

+The pipeline extracts JSON data from **Amazon S3**, stages it in Redshift, transforms the data into fact and dimension tables, and validates the results using automated data quality checks.

+---

-## Architecture
+## Architecture Overview

-- Data is staged from S3 into Redshift staging tables
-- Fact and dimension tables are built using SQL transformations
+- **Source**: JSON files stored in Amazon S3
+- **Orchestration**: Apache Airflow
+- **Data Warehouse**: Amazon Redshift (Serverless)
+- **Transformations**: SQL-based ELT
-- Data quality checks validate pipeline results
+- **Validation**: Custom Data Quality Operator

-- The DAG runs hourly using a cron schedule
+---

-## DAG Overview
+## DAG Workflow

-- Stage_events
-- Stage_songs
-- Load_songplays_fact_table
+1. Stage events data from S3 to Redshift
+2. Stage songs data from S3 to Redshift
+3. Load the `songplays` fact table
-- Load dimension tables (users, songs, artists, time)
+4. Load dimension tables (`users`, `songs`, `artists`, `time`)
-- Run_data_quality_checks
+5. Run data quality checks

+The DAG is fully automated and designed to support scheduled execution.

+---

 ## Scheduling

-The DAG is scheduled to run every hour:0 * * * *
+The pipeline is scheduled to run hourly with retry logic enabled to handle transient failures.

+---

 ## Data Quality Checks

-- Ensure songplays table contains records
+- Ensure the `songplays` fact table contains records
-- Ensure users table has no NULL user IDs
+- Ensure the `users` table does not contain NULL user IDs

+If any check fails, the DAG fails and retries automatically.

+---

+## Technologies Used

+- Apache Airflow
+- Amazon Redshift (Serverless)
+- Amazon S3
+- SQL
+- Python

+---

 ## Screenshots

-See the `screenshots/` folder for:
-- DAG Graph View
-- Successful data quality checks
-- Redshift table creation
+Screenshots of the Airflow DAG, successful pipeline runs, and Redshift tables are available in the `screenshots/` directory.

+---

+## Notes

+1.This project was developed as part of the **Udacity Data Engineering Nanodegree** and extended to follow production-style best practices.

+2.This project demonstrates practical experience in building production-style data pipelines using Airflow, Redshift, and SQL-based transformations.